DavidMGilbert/btc-hack/README.md

 <a href="https://www.python.org/downloads/">Python 3.6</a> or higher

-btc-hack.py will try to automatically install the required modules if they are not present.
-Should that fail, you can find the required modules listed in the <a href="/requirements.txt">requirements.txt<a/>
+btc-hack-2.py requires the  modules listed in the <a href="/requirements.txt">requirements.txt<a/>

 # Windows Executable
 A Compiled windows executable is available from the releases page that can be run natively without the need to install python or any dependencies.